 |Alma Mater:||Saint Rose '09/UAlbany '12|

-Pelletier begins his seventh season with the Great Danes in the 2017-18 season, entering his fourth year as an assistant coach.
+Pelletier begins his eighth season with the Great Danes in the 2017-18 season, entering his fifth year as an assistant coach.
 He recruits throughout the Northeast and nationally, specifically prep schools in New England.
 Pelletier has placed a heavy emphasis on recruiting in Australia and other international regions as well as portions of the Midwest, Texas and junior colleges.

-In his first three years as an assistant coach, he helped UAlbany tie a Division I record 24 wins in the first two seasons and combined for 69 victories in the three years, the highest in any three-year period in the program's history.
+In his first four years as an assistant coach, he helped UAlbany tie a Division I record 24 wins in the first two seasons and combined for 69 victories in a three year-span, the highest in any three-year period in the program's history.

-Working with both guards and forwards, Pelletier has coached four America East All-Conference First Team players in Nichols, Sam Rowley, Ray Sanders and Evan Singletary, plus Joe Cremo, the America East Rookie of the Year and Sixth Man of the Year in the 2015-16 season.
+Working with both guards and forwards, Pelletier has coached five America East All-Conference First Team players in Nichols, Sam Rowley, Ray Sanders, Evan Singletary and Joe Cremo, the America East Rookie of the Year and Sixth Man of the Year in the 2015-16 season.

 Head coach Will Brown announced the appointment of former graduate assistant Pelletier to the position of assistant coach on July 23, 2014.
 Pelletier spent two years as a graduate assistant and one as a volunteer video coordinator with the Great Danes from 2009-2012.